We are in the process of upgrading the site to implement a content management system.

 Due to size, this information has been moved to our Census Page.

-Certificates of birth, death and marriage can be obtained from the Superintendent Registrars at the following District Register Offices:
+Certificates of birth, death and marriage can be obtained from the Superintendent Registrars at the various District Register Offices:

-(To determine which Register Office is appropriate for various places in the county, see the Nottinghamshire Gazetteer).
+To determine which Register Office is appropriate for various places in the county, these pages may be of assistance

 This section has been moved to our Military Records page to provide more information.